ricardobinz/personal-finance-dashboard/README.md

 - In Supabase Authentication settings, set Site URL to your Netlify domain (and add it to additional redirect URLs if needed) so magic-link emails redirect back to your site.

 After deployment, open your site, request a magic link on the login screen, and you’re in.

+## Security & Compliance
+- Server: Express is configured with `helmet` to send secure default headers and with `x-powered-by` disabled.
+See `server/index.js`.
+- Database: Supabase Row Level Security policies (see `supabase/schema.sql`) ensure users can only read/write their own row.
+- Secrets: Only the public `anon` API key is used in the client.
+Never expose the `service_role` key in client-side code.
+- Cookies/Tracking: The app does not include analytics or tracking cookies by default.
+- Cross-border data transfer: Supabase stores data in the region you select.
+Choose a region appropriate for your users and document this in your Privacy Policy.

 ## Costs
 - **Netlify**: Free tier covers static hosting and generous bandwidth; build minutes are limited but sufficient for small projects.